codefellows/seattle-java-401d5/class-01/README.md

 2. Write an English description of your Git workflow: when you start working, what do you do?
 Where do you do your work, and what do you do as you're working and when you've finished your work for the day?

 ## Java Warmup
-1. Write down the things that feel the most different between JavaScript and Java based on your experience with the prework.
+1. Write down the things that feel the most different between JavaScript and Java based on your experience with the pre-work.
 2. What data types do we have in Java?
 3. What happens when we write bad code in JavaScript?
 What about in Java?